FelixHenninger/lab.js/readme.md

 ### Keep up-to-date 📮

-If you'd like to keep in the loop regarding the development, please [subscribe to our **newsletter**](http://eepurl.com/co0K9r) to receive very occasional updates and release notifications.
+If you'd like to keep in the loop regarding development, please [subscribe to our **newsletter**](http://eepurl.com/co0K9r) to receive very occasional updates and release notifications.